 - Always inspect your resistance band before every use

 - Don’t get them wet

-- Keep an eye on their colours
+- Keep an eye on their colors for fading

-- Don’t store them in direct sunlight
+- And don't store resistance bands in direct sunlight